decentraland/kernel-legacy/README.md

 ## Running tests

-To run all test (and save new screenshots), run:
+To run all the tests (and save new screenshots), run:

     make generate-images